Graduate School Handbook part three

 - research degree progress milestone deadlines

-- regulations and policies
+- regulations and policies including requirements for data management and storage

 - Intellectual Property ownership requirements

-- any specific conditions relating to the applicant’s offer.
+- any specific conditions relating to the applicant’s offer

 - international applicants should also familiarise themselves with the University’s web pages for international students, and read the further information and guidance section for international applicants below.